A 55-nm SRAM Chip Scanning Errors Every 125 ns for Event-Wise Soft Error Measurement: Experiments for System Validation

 \subsection{Setup}

 Fig.~\ref{fig:experimentalsetup} presents the experimental setup at the research center for accelerator and radioisotope science (RARiS), Tohoku University.
-An 80-MeV proton beam was used for irradiation.
+An 80-MeV proton beam was used for irradiation to induce nuclear reactions.
 The irradiated system includes a collimator with four holes for four chips, a plastic scintillator with 2 ns resolution, a Si detector with 55 $\mathrm{\mu}$m resolution, the DUT board, a Peltier cooler, and a fan.
 Although the board housed 24 chips, only four were activated, with one operating the PLL for analysis.
 Each 55-nm CMOS chip contained 0.332~Mbit SRAM.
 Before irradiation, all SRAM cells were initialized to 0, and the supply voltage was set to 0.9~V. When the chip operated above 500~MHz, its current draw exceeded 1~A, causing the temperature to rise above 80~°C and potentially affecting PLL locking.
 To maintain stable operation, a Peltier cooler, which kept the temperature at 20~°C, was attached to the back side of the DUT board.
+The detectors and DUT were placed with a 12.8-mm interval.
+External modules provide the reset signal and reference clock.